donovanm21/js_todo_app/README.md

 - Priority will be changable as well.
 - Update the complete task to updateTask fucntion.
 - Add the completed task style to the task list retrieval function.
+- Add the ability to delete a task once the task has been marked as completed.
+- Delete option hidden and will apear once task has been marked as completed.

 [Update - 13 Jan 2021]